nizzaneela/Programming_error_explanation/README.md

 ![Excerpt from page 10 of the Supplementary Materials](https://github.com/nizzaneela/Programming_error_explanation/blob/b988d5b5b507d88619c9b9fb9fcaceb5349ff771/sctext.png)

 By rooting each phylogeny at the stable coalescence, lineages that do not undergo early rapid growth are filtered out.
-Lineages that do undergo early rapid growth are more likely to be part of a basal polytomy, so the stable coalescence increases the frequency basal polytomies.
+Lineages that do undergo early rapid growth are more likely to be part of a basal polytomy, so the use of the stable coalescence increases the frequency basal polytomies.

 The function `coalescent_timing` in the script [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) does not stop the tMRCA calculations when 50,000 individuals have been infected.
 Calculations continue until the last day of the simulation.